 True talent management is about more than finding and keeping the right people.
 It’s also about making smart decisions that benefit both the workforce and the organization.
-The goal of talent management is to create a high-performance, sustainable organization that meets its objectives and strategic & operational goals.
+The goal of talent management is to create a high-performance, sustainable organization that meets its objectives and strategic and operational goals.
 You can utilize an intranet collaboration tool to create culture and channel talent.

-Google has a culture, and Facebook has a culture and Zappos has a culture!
-How do we all know of these cultures if we have never worked there?
+Google has a culture, Facebook has a culture, and Zappos has a culture!
+How do we know about these cultures if we have never worked there?
 Simple, by the stories we have read and heard about these workplaces.
 Culture is the environment for people at work.
 It is how things get done or don’t get done in an organization.
 Culture manifests every day in every transaction that happens in our workplaces.
 Although organizational culture has always had an impact on performance, its intelligent management from a business intranet has never been more critical.
-Since 2013 organizational culture has emerged as the distinguishing asset for every organization.
+Since 2013, organizational culture has emerged as the distinguishing asset for every organization.

 Why Culture Is The Key To Talent Management

 In the last decade or so organization’s culture have shifted from hierarchy command and control structures to that of co-creation.
 The three key trends that define the work today are:

 - Frequent change.

 - An increase in knowledge work.